zodacdev/zodacdev/README.md

 I am a Computer Engineer from :chile:.

-- :beetle: I'm working as a Senior QA Automation Engineer for a retail company and contributing to frontend and backend looking for bugs and automating test.
+- :beetle: I'm working as a Senior QA Automation Engineer contributing to frontend and backend looking for bugs and automating test.
 - :seedling: Exploring more tools for E2E testing and improve the software quality.
 - :city_sunrise: In my free time, I try to improve my skills, play sports like chess or running and jogging.
 - :inbox_tray: How to reach me: